DoubleBlindReview2022/NeurIPS2022_Paper7106/README.md

 > The main challenge that prevents us from establishing such a convergence result is the diminishing stepsize used in the EHS step.
 We conjecture that with additional variance reduction integrated into the EHS step one might be able to establish such a result.Here, we avoid variance reduction technique in the EHS step because the practical performance on  deep learning tasks is significantly better.

-2. Theoretical assumptions need to be clarified further and it is not clear whether the NN adopted in practice indeed satisify the assumption, e.g. the Lipschitz assumption.
+2. Theoretical assumptions need to be clarified further and it is not clear whether the NN adopted in practice indeed satisfy the assumption, e.g. the Lipschitz assumption.

 >  We kindly point out that when performing the convergence analysis for non-convex non-smooth problem $f(x)+r(x)$, assume $\nabla f$ to be Lipschtiz continuous is standard in the optimization community, for example [1,2,3].
 In the deep learning community, the same assumption is also popular, for example [4,5].
 It's is known that the ReLu function will break the Lipschtiz continuous gradient assumption.
 But one can replace ReLu with SiLU[6] to address such a concern.